ryancdickson/www.ccadb.org/cas/incident-report.md

 - a summary of all ongoing commitments made in response to the incident, if any; and
 - an attestation that all Action Items have been completed.

-CA Owners MUST use the template [below](#incident-closure-summary) to indicate requested closure of an Incident or Audit Finding Report.
+CA Owners MUST use the template [below](#incident-closure-summary) to indicate requested closure of an Incident Report.
 Upon doing so, a final call for comments will be made by a Bugzilla moderator, and the report will be closed accordingly.

 ### Report Templates